Board & Leadership Team

 Paul serves as Executive Vice President for Futures, a national consulting firm in special education.
-Paul has worked as Superintendent of Bisbee USD, & Vice-Supt. of Pendergast ED & Tombstone USD, as well as special education teacher in Sierra Vista Public Schools.
+He has worked extensively in Arizona, Louisiana and other states.
+Paul has served as senior school district administrator, primarily in southern Arizona, including as Superintendent of Bisbee USD, & Vice-Superintendent of Pendergast ESD & Tombstone USD, as well as working as a special education teacher in Sierra Vista Public Schools

 Marilee dal Pra

-Jen served as Associate Research Scientist at University of Arizona for 18 years, where she wrote >$200M in grants.
-Jen served as Principal Investigator of Partners for Healthy Promises, and also developed the Empower Youth Health Programs (EYHP).
+Jen served as Associate Research Scientist at University of Arizona for 18 years, where she wrote more than $200 million in grants.
+Jen served as Principal Investigator of Partners for Healthy Promises, and also developed the Empower Youth Fitness and Empower Youth Health Programs (EYFP & EYHP).
 She worked for 20 years as a bilingual PE teacher in Avondale and Tucson.
 Jen won a national SHAPE America Award.

 Keri serves as Safe & Healthy Students Specialist at the Arizona Department of Education (ADE), where she is responsible for Title IV-A grant program to foster safe & healthy learning environments for students.
 Previously, she worked at ADE as Physical Education/Physical Activity Coordinator for over 5 years.
 Prior to joining ADE, Keri worked as a PE Teacher in Dysart USD and Glendale Union HSD for 14 years.

-Dr. Smith has served since 2008 as Superintendent of Balsz School District, a very-low-income high-ELL school district in south Phoenix.
+Dr. Smith served from 2008 to 2020 as Superintendent of Balsz School District, a very-low-income high English Language Learner school district in south Phoenix.
 Jeff was awarded All AZ Superintendent, & has served as President of Arizona School Administrators (ASA).
-He helped found & is President of Educare AZ.
+He helped found & served as President of Educare AZ.
 Balsz SD has led in extended school year, school health including gardens, & Promise Neighborhoods.